Depau/blog.depau.eu/_posts/2020-01-06-why-i-use-arch.md

 Pros:
 - None, I hate every single time I have to touch a system running one of these two distros.
+- Well okay no, not so much.
+I just think in a lot of cases it may drive people into making bad design decisions.
+Otherwise it's still a familiar GNU/Linux distro, it has a decent packaging format and you can be 200% sure your use case won't break because you updated the system.

 Cons:
 - Literally no software